eigencat/eigenjosh_blog/eigenjosh/content/posts/A Brief Introduction to Fourier Series/index.md

     f_n^{\cos}(x) = \cos\left(\frac{n\pi x}{\ell}\right) &\qquad \lambda_n = \frac{n^2\pi^2}{\ell^2} \text{ for } n\in\mathbb{Z}^+ \\\
     f_n^{\sin}(x) = \sin\left(\frac{n\pi x}{\ell}\right) &\qquad \lambda_n = \frac{n^2\pi^2}{\ell^2} \text{ for } n\in\mathbb{Z}^+
 \end{align*}
 and together they form an orthogonal set according to the $L^2$ inner product.
-The implication here is that they're all linearly independent, and as a result they can act as a basis for a space of periodic functions.
-Hence why we are using them as the terms in our Fourier series representation of a periodic function.
+The implication here is that they're all linearly independent, and furthermore they can serve as basis functions for a space of continuous functions on the interval $[-\ell,\ell]$.
+Hence why we are using them as the terms in our Fourier series representation of a periodic function on that interval.

 That's all the detail I'll go into here, but hopefully this is enough to point you in the right direction to learn more!
 {{< /admonition >}}